Markyan04/PersonalWebPage/README.md

 ## 1. Introduction and Project Structure
 Foreword: If you need to test whether the function of my quiz module is normal, please use two browsers for the test.
 Because I have stored the user and competition information in `localStorage`, using the same browser client will cause the content of `localStorage` to be overwritten.
 This Web application adopts the MVC software architecture.
+You can visit the repository on Github, `https://github.com/Markyan04/PersonalWebPage`.
 Its file structure, as well as the functions of each file and folder, are as follows:
 ```
 WebAssignment/
 ├── bin/
 │   └── www.js               	# Server startup entry
 ├── controllers/	        # The controller layer of the back-end application
 │   ├── matchingController.js
 │   ├── quizController.js
 │   └── socketController.js
 ├── data/		        # The persistent storage layer of the back end application
 │   └── question.json
 ├── model/			# The model layer of the back end application
 │   ├── quizInfo.js
 │   └── userList.js
 ├── public/			# Public resources
 │   ├── images/        	        # Picture resources
 │   ├── javascripts/		# Front-end responsive page JS script
 │   │   ├── hall.js
 │   │   ├── quiz.js
 │   │   ├── login.js
 │   │   ├── about.js
 │   │   ├── utils/		# Front-end JS tool classes
 │   │   └── socket/		# Front-end socket.io client JS script
 │   └── stylesheets/	        # Style resource
 │       ├── hall/               # Style of Matching Hall
 │       ├── quiz/             	# Style of Quiz Page
 │       ├── about/		# Style of About Page
 │       ├── introduction/	# Style of Introduction Page
 │       ├── login/		# Style of Login Page
 │       ├── error.css		# Style of Error Page
 │       ├── image.css
 │       ├── loading.css
 │       └── base.css 		# Basic Style of Front-end Application
 ├── routes/			# Routes Management of the back-end application
 │   ├── hall.js
 │   ├── login.js
 │   ├── quiz.js
 │   ├── intro.js
 │   └── about.js
 ├── services/			# The service layer of the back-end application
 │   ├── matchingService.js
 │   ├── quizService.js
 │   └── socketService.js
 ├── views/			# The view layer of the front-end application
 │   ├── hall.html
 │   ├── login.html
 │   ├── intro.html
 │   ├── quiz.html
 │   ├── about.html
 │   └── error.html
 ├── app.js                      # Express application instance configuration
 ├── sockets.js                  # Server configuration of socket.io
 ├── package.json                # Project Dependency Management
 ├── .gitignore                  # The Management of git ignore files
 └── .env                        # Environment variable configuration
 ```

 ## 2. Introduction Part